VSKALYANI/python-tutorial/README.md

 # python-tutorial
 This is my first python exercise

-This is the second day of practice
+This is my second day of practice